Skip to main content

 Billy the Kid and Lincoln County War

 Billy the Kid is one of the most written-about figures in American frontier history, and the literature is both extensive and actively collected.
 Pat Garrett's The Authentic Life of Billy the Kid (1882) in its original edition is a four-figure trophy book.
 Walter Noble Burns's The Saga of Billy the Kid (1926) is a mid-three-figure collectible in first edition.
 Frederick Nolan's comprehensive biography, Robert Utley's frontier narratives, and the archaeological and documentary work of researchers who've spent careers on the Lincoln County War are all sought by serious collectors.
 Primary documents, county histories, and local press publications from the Lincoln County area that capture the history of the war and its aftermath circulate in the southeastern New Mexico region and nowhere else.
-Billy the Kid escaped from the Silver City jail as a teenager before his career as an outlaw began — I also pick up in Silver City, so the Lincoln County literature travels with me across the state.
+Billy the Kid escaped from the Silver City jail as a teenager before his career as an outlaw began, so the Lincoln County literature is scattered clear across southern New Mexico.
 See my Billy the Kid bibliography guide for a full picture of the market.

 Ranching and Cattle Industry Literature